 Residency Requirements

-To file for divorce in Georgia, one of the parties must have resided in Georgia for six months.
+One of the parties must have resided in Georgia for six months to file for divorce in Georgia.
 The courts even require this if one of the parties moved out of the state.
 If one person has lived there for six months, that person can file for divorce in the state.

 Waiting Period

-Depending on the complexities of the case, the minimum waiting period is 30 days in Georgia.
+In Georgia, the minimum waiting period is 30 days, depending on the complexity of the case.
 However, it typically takes significantly longer.

 Property Division